kyma-project/lifecycle-manager/samples/template-operator/README.md

 ### Grafana dashboard for simplified Controller Observability

-You can extend the Operator further by using automated dashboard generation for grafana with this enhancement:
+You can extend the operator further by using automated dashboard generation for grafana.

 By the following command, two grafana dashboard files with controller related metrics will be generated under `/grafana` folder.